Donate your unwanted or left over paint at your local Household Recycling Centre

 Please Note: The project can accept most unwanted paint products, although any paint containers marked with an orange hazardous symbol cannot be accepted.

-Donate your unwanted Bicycles at the Cutts Household Recycling Centre
+Donate your unwanted Bicycles at at your local Household Recycling Centre

-The Council in partnership with East Belfast Mission operates a bicycle reuse scheme.
+The Council in partnership with USEL and Alpha dn Omega operates a bicycle reuse scheme.
 This project involves the repair and refurbishment of bicycles.

-If you have an unwanted bicycle you would like to donate this can be taken to the Cutts Household Recycling Centre.
+If you have an unwanted bicycle you would like to donate this can be taken to one of the Council's Household Recycling Centres.

 If bikes are in poor condition they are still acceptable!
 They are then stripped down for spare parts.
 So clear out the garage, the shed or wherever those old bikes are hiding and recycle your bicycle!!